 Unlike data-as-a-service startups, Slync (the name is a simplification of Supply Link) focuses on aggregating existing sources of information into a single, easy-to-use system so customers can not only see the flow of goods across the supply chain, but also use that data to expedite actions, like exception management.

-Information from legacy supply chain management systems typically focuses on single transportation modes or disjointed segments, Kirchner said, with much of the data related to shipments, purchase orders and the like residing in Outlook and Excel.
+Information from legacy supply chain management systems typically focuses on single transportation modes or disjointed segments, Kirchner commented, with much of the data related to shipments, purchase orders and the like residing in Outlook and Excel.

 Drawing a distinction between visibility solutions providers like Project 44, and FourKites, Kirchner said Slync shares a customer base with these companies, with the latter providing predictive visibility and Slync integrating their data — along with information from carriers and other sources — enabling connectivity and responsiveness for shippers, carriers and other logistics providers.